 They are for everyone, every member of a local congregation of the

 The last phrase in verse 11 is equally important.
 To whom these gifts are given and when, is up to the will of the Holy Spirit.
 Here is where the term "God's will" comes into play.
 It's not our will.
 It is His will that determines who receives a gift and when the gift should be given and used.

 One question has always been raised when thinking of the gifts of the Holy Spirit.
 Are these gifts given to people to keep, as to say, they are always resident within the person, or, are these gifts given spontaneously when needed?
 That is to say, the gifts are not continually resident within the person.
 I can only speak from my experience.
 I believe that I have received, or example, the gift of prophecy, that I use often.
 I thus believe that gift resides in me.
 I also have received the gift of tongues, which, I have used every day since receiving this gift in September 1971.
+So I have to believe that gift resides within me.
 I'll talk more about tongues when we come to chapter 14

 is about to explain how the church is like a body.

 In reality, since Jesus is not physically on earth at this present